tomdemeyere/tomdemeyere.github.io/_posts/2024-03-22--workflows-manager-for-dft.md

 ---

-##### **I want to use a different interface then slurm/srun, how?**
+##### **I want to use a different interface than Slurm/srun, how?**

 Parsl is very flexible and can be used with a [lot of different interfaces](https://parsl.readthedocs.io/en/stable/userguide/configuring.html).
 The `SlurmProvider` is only one of them.
-However, running MPI apps is a tricky business, as of now (25th March 2024), Quacc does not support command that do not automatically allocate ressources for a job such as mpirun/mpiexec or other exotic executables.
-The underlying technical reason is that Quacc do not communicate to Parsl the size of each job.
+However, running MPI apps is a tricky business, as of now (25th March 2024), Quacc does not support commands that do not automatically allocate resources for a job such as mpirun/mpiexec or other exotic executables.
+The underlying technical reason is that Quacc does not communicate to Parsl the size of each job.
 This is currently [being implemented](https://github.com/Quantum-Accelerators/quacc/issues/1886).

 ---

 ##### **What if one job fails?**

 Parsl is able to handle this, if a job fails, every other jobs that do not have the failed job as a dependency will run.
-This is a very powerful feature that allows to run high-throughput workflows without having to worry about too much about the stability of the system.
+This is a very powerful feature that allows to run high-throughput workflows without having to worry too much about the stability of the system.
 Be aware that the `future.result()` will still raise an exception if a job fails.